 Every audio company on the market today has its critics.
 There’s always the people who don’t like the speakers or amps that the company produces.

-This bookshelf speaker is not soft, but warm and smooth.
+First and foremost, the KEF Q150 bookshelf speaker is not soft, but warm and smooth.
 It does have a fair bit of detail, but it's not overwhelming, not overly analytical, not ever harsh by any calculation.

 There isn’t one review out there mentioning the treble being too bright.
 Let's take a look at all the top features.